Jemsbone/KAPE_109/Guides/QUICK_EMAIL_VERIFICATION.md

 ### Step 3: Test It!
 1. Go to `/register`
 2. Register a new account
-3. Check your email (or log file)
+3. Check your email (or log file) for 6-digit OTP code
-4. Click the verification link
+4. Enter the code on the verification page
-5. Done! ✅
+5. Done! ✅ (Code auto-submits when you enter 6 digits)

 ## 📧 How It Works

 ### For New Users:
 1. **Register** → User fills registration form
-2. **Email Sent** → Verification email sent automatically
+2. **OTP Sent** → 6-digit code sent to email automatically
-3. **Verify Page** → User sees "Please verify your email" page
+3. **Verify Page** → User sees OTP input form
-4. **Click Link** → User clicks link in email
+4. **Enter Code** → User enters the 6-digit code
+5. **Auto-Submit** → Code is submitted automatically
-5. **Verified!** → User can now access all features
+6. **Verified!** → User can now access all features

 ### For Existing Unverified Users:
 - Can't access protected pages
-- Redirected to verification notice
+- Redirected to OTP verification page
-- Can resend verification email
+- Can resend OTP code (new code expires in 10 minutes)
 - Must verify to continue

 ## 🎨 What Changed